EitaIchinose/powu/README.md

 - has_many :events
 - has_many :department_users
-- has_many :departments, through: department_users
+- has_many :departments, through: :department_users
 - has_many :comments

 ## departments テーブル